 Like Cozi, Google calendar was not designed with divorced co parents in mind.
 That having been said, though, if all you need is a shared calendar for your kids’ activities, Google calendar can provide a simple, easy to use option.
 Plus, like the other scheduling apps, it’s free!

 What Kind of Co Parenting App Do You Need?

 Co parenting apps can make your co parenting journey, and your children’s childhood, significantly less stressful.

 If you and your ex communicate easily and well, all you may need is a free scheduling app like a Google Calendar to keep your kids’ schedules straight.
 If communication is a problem, or if you want an app that tracks expenses and allows you and your ex to pay each other instantly and directly, you will probably be better served by one of the multi-function parenting apps.

 Finally, if you are embroiled in a high conflict divorce (or a high conflict post-divorce!) investing in Our Family Wizard, or one of the other the more robust co parenting apps can be the best money you ever spent!

-How would you like an excel spreadsheet that lists ALL of these Co Parenting Apps so that you can quickly and easily compare their features and benefits?
+How would you like an excel spreadsheet that lists ALL of these Co Parenting Apps so that you can quickly and easily compare their prices, features, and benefits?

-CLICK THE BUTTON BELOW to claim your FREE Co-Parenting Comparison Chart.
+CLICK THE BUTTON BELOW to claim your FREE Co-Parenting App Comparison Chart.